Kristian54/IDATA2304---Gruppe1/protocol.md

 ## Message format

-(Remove) describe the general format of all messages.
-Then describe specific format for each message type in your protocol.

 The messages are sent as Strings where each line represents a single command.
 Our messages are on the general format:
 "command-nodeID;arguments".
 Command represents how the server and possibly nodes will execute the following information.
 The nodeID represents the ID of the node that the command was sent from, or will be directed to.
 The arguments are